Checks should be made payable to Voorhees Township

 **If you take advantage of the ACH SERVICE, please remember if you sell your home or no longer wish to have this service active, you must notify our office in writing to remove the bank account information provided.**

-Payments can be accepted via the Internet.
+Payments can be accepted via the Internet through our third party vendor.
 The Web Site is: www.officialpayments.com.
-There will be a nominal fee charged for this service by Official Payments Corporation
+There will be a nominal fee charged for this service by Official Payments Corporation.

 Payments can be made by calling 1-800-272-9829.
 Follow the key prompts.
 They will walk you through the system.
 You will be asked to provide a jurisdiction code.
 The code for Voorhees Township is 4064.